China's trade threat leaves bitter taste in French wine world

 Sniffy remarks from Parisian sommeliers and Pyrenean vineyard owners betray a culture clash between a nation fiercely proud of its ceremony-laden wine heritage and squeamish at shows of wealth, and a Chinese nouveau riche for whom bagging a grand cru is more about status than accompanying a roti de porc.

-EU wine exports to China excluding Hong Kong, which EU officials said was not covered by the announcement, reached 257.3 million liters in 2012 for a value of nearly $1 billion.
-More than half - 139.5 million liters - came from France.
+EU wine exports to China excluding Hong Kong, which EU officials said was not covered by the announcement, reached 257.3 million litres in 2012 for a value of nearly $1 billion.
+More than half - 139.5 million litres - came from France.

 China is now the top destination for Bordeaux reds.
 Millionaires shell out thousands of euros at auction for the dustiest bottles.
 Chinese entrepreneurs have also snapped up several dozen of the less illustrious chateaux, most of them in Bordeaux, out of the several thousand in France.